thuzarwin/open-data-sprints/docs/project-training.rst

 - Diary Study: Record experiences and thoughts about using Socrata Open Data Portal training in a journal.

-- Online Questionnaire - Surveying target users to learn more about thier needs, wants and desires.
+- Online Questionnaire - Survey target users to learn more about their needs, wants and desires.

 - Online Custom Course Survey - Survey users to determine Socrata courses they wish to participate in.